 - Add the source and destination endpoints.
 Read the Add endpoints topic for more information.

 - Download the customer's DMA setup file.
+Do NOT change the name of the setup file.
 Read the Add users by deploying DMA topic for more information.

 Install DMA on the terminal server